If you have too much debt you may have heard that an IVA can help you write off a lot of it. That probably sounds great – and it’s sometimes true!

 Single payment IVA

 If you have a lump sum to pay towards your debts but afterwards you are unlikely to be able to pay much at all on a monthly basis, then this could be a good option for you.
 A typical situation might be if you have been made redundant and you are unlikely to be able to work again, perhaps because of your age or health.
 It gives you a Full & Final settlement on all your debts without having to negotiate with each creditor individually.

 How to set up an IVA

 A good firm will make sure that you understand all the details of your IVA proposal.
-The small print may not seem that important to you now if you are keen to get the IVA going, but you need to know exactly what you are committing yourself to for 5 years – this is a legal contract you are signing.
+The small print may not seem that important to you now if you are keen to get the IVA going, but this is a formal legal contract.
 In particular:

-- if you have a house you need to understand how the ‘release equity’ in year 5 will work, this can be complicated especially if your house is jointly owned with someone who is not in an IVA.
-Ask for various examples based around your house value and mortgage to show when you would need to remortgage or get a secured loan and when you might need to make an additional year’s payments
+- if you have a house you need to understand how the ‘release equity’ in year 5 will work.
+Ask for various examples based around your house value and mortgage to show when you would need to remortgage/get a secured loan and when you might need to make an additional year’s payments.

-- make sure you understand whether there will be any impact on your pension, see Is my Pension safe in an IVA?
+- make sure you understand if there is any impact on your pension, see Is my Pension safe in an IVA?

 You also need to feel that they are on your side so you won’t be scared to contact them if problems arise later.
-Some large firms operate IVAs like a factory process with very few IPs so you only ever talk to call centre staff – my preference would be to choose a firm where I knew I could speak directly to the IP if there was a problem.
+Some large firms operate IVAs like a factory process with only one or two IPs so you only ever talk to call centre staff.
+My preference would be to choose a small firm where I knew I could speak directly to the IP if there was a problem.